markets/awesome-ruby/README.md

 * [Faalis](http://faalis.io) - A Rails engine which provides a robust platform to develop web applications.
 It contains a very simple yet powerful admin/dashboard interface too.
 * [RailsAdmin](https://github.com/sferik/rails_admin) - A Rails engine that provides an easy-to-use interface for managing your data.
 * [Typus](https://github.com/typus/typus) - Ruby on Rails control panel to allow trusted users edit structured content.
+* [Lato](https://github.com/ideonetwork/lato_core) - Ruby on Rails modular admin panel that can be extended with external engines or custom controllers and views.

 ## Analytics